What matters to you.

 Virtual:

-Historically, America’s cultural identity has become inextricably linked to the automobile.
-However, what began as a convenient, and often essential, mode of transportation has morphed into an unhealthy tyrannical obsession, which symbolizes success and power.
-Some would say we have a national addiction with cars – and big ones especially.
+The Cambridge Forum holds a discussion on America’s cultural identity becoming inextricably linked to the automobile, examining how what began as a convenient, and often essential, mode of transportation has morphed for many into a tyrannical obsession symbolizing success and power.

 In the past twenty years, cars have grown larger, heavier and more intimidating.
 Mimicking the appearance of military vehicles with names to match, massive SUVs dominate the landscape and the statistics are not pretty.
-Globally, cars directly take the lives of more than a million people annually they also kill others through air pollution and environmental hazards, including their use as attack weapons.
+Globally, cars directly take the lives of more than a million people annually.
+They also harm others through air pollution and environmental hazards, and increasingly they have the potential to be used as attack weapons.

 shaer-headshot (8).jpeg